What does certification mean?

 Grapevine Registration and Certification Program from the California Dept. of Food and Agriculture

 In New York, a certification program was reinstated in 2017.
 Nursery stock is tested for grapevine fanleaf virus, tomato ringspot virus, tobacco ringspot virus, grapevine leafroll-associated viruses and grapevine red blotch virus.
-A presentation describing the program can be found at:
+Regulations are described at:

 Grape Planting Stock Certification from the Washington Dept. of Agriculture